 Data and method

-In this paper we consider voluntary organisations registered as charities in England.
 Our analysis is based on bringing together two unique datasets.
 The first is the Register of Charities (RoC), which contains key information on the activity of all registered charities in England and Wales.
 This administrative data, originally provided through the annual returns that charities are required to file as part of the Charity Commission’s regulatory process, includes longitudinal data on charities’ headline annual income.
 It also includes structured geographical information on each charity’s ‘area of operation’ - the local authority (or the overseas country) ‘where the charity does its work or provides its benefit’.
 The area of operation data includes 152 ‘upper tier’ local authority areas in England.
 Charities can indicate operation in one or multiple local authorities.
 Charities whose work is not spatially focused/geographically bounded, or that work across more than ten local authorities, are coded ‘throughout England.’

 The second dataset is a Sample of Charity Accounts (SCA), providing key financial information on charitable organisations.
 Importantly financial data in the RoC is limited in detail and does not enable us to identify those charities in receipt of funding from local government.
 Therefore the SCA is designed to complement the information in the RoC by providing detailed information on the sources of charities’ income.
 The sample contains information on around 10,000 charities each financial year.
 The sampling frame is the RoC and the sample is designed to be representative of the population of registered charities in England and Wales.
 The data are collected from the accounts that charities provide to the Charity Commission alongside their annual return as part of the regulatory process.
 The SCA data collection involves both the capture and classification of financial information from these accounts such that income can be identified according to income source.
 Kane et al. (2013) provide further details of the data collection process.